eilvelia/tdl/README.md

 await client.login()
 ```

-By default, `tdl` asks user for phone number, auth code, and password (if specified) in console.
+By default, `tdl` asks user for phone number, auth code, and password (if specified) in the console.
 You can pass your functions:

 ```js